pqina/filepond/README.md

 document.body.appendChild(pond.element);
 ```

-Or get it from a CDN
+Or get it from a CDN:

 ```html
 <!DOCTYPE html>